 1 John 3:17, "But whoever has the world’s goods, and sees his brother in need and closes his heart against him, how does the love of God abide in him?"

 None of this means that being rich is necessarily evil.
 Some people work hard at their job simply out of integrity and receive promotions and raises that elevate them to a position of riches.
 They didn't chase riches, but God saw fit to give them riches.
 Other people own a business, run it well, and it becomes so successful that they become very wealthy.
-They weren't working for riches, they were just being responsible and God blessed it.
+They weren't working for riches, they were just responsible, and God blessed it.
 Other people might inherit wealth or come to Christ already possessing great wealth.
-There are a number of ways a faithful, humble Christian whose heart is for the Lord and not for riches may still end up being rich.
-This is not a sin. but they do have to be careful not to be enticed by their riches into the love of money.
+There are numerous ways a faithful, humble Christian whose heart is for the Lord and not for riches may still end up being rich.
+This is not a sin.
+But they do have to be careful not to be enticed by their riches into the love of money.
 Paul tells Timothy:

 1 Timothy 6:17-19, "Instruct those who are rich in this present world not to be conceited or to fix their hope on the uncertainty of riches, but on God, who richly supplies us with all things to enjoy.
 Instruct them to do good, to be rich in good works, to be generous and ready to share, storing up for themselves the treasure of a good foundation for the future, so that they may take hold of that which is life indeed."